jgromes/LoRenz/README.md

   * Arduino UNO and Mega compatibility.
   * On-board prototyping area with separate power rails.
   * Coaxial connector on the breakout board for connecting antenna.
+  * NSS jumper to allow for LoRenz shield stacking.

   Please note that to use this shield, you will need to have a breakout board to mount the LoRa module.
   IMPORTANT: There are several incompatible types of these modules being sold, make sure that your module matches your breakout board!

+  Arduino UNO setup:
+  To use LoRenz shield with Arduino UNO, short all the jumpers on U/M pin header.
+You will also have to short one of the pin pairs on NSS pin header.
+See the picture for details.

+  The NSS pin header allows you to stack up to four LoRenz shields on one Arduino (why would you though?!) by shorting different pin pair on each shield.
+Use pin 7 for default LoRaLib settings.
+See LoRaLib reference for details.

+  Arduino Mega setup:
+  To use LoRenz shield with Arduino Mega, remove all the shorting jumpers from U/M pin header.
+Arduino Mega has the SPI located on pins 20-22, connect the shield to these pins as per the following image.

+  The shield has a place for LED that will light up when there are data being transferred to/from the LoRa module.
+To enable this feature, short the EN pads with solder.

 * `breakout_green`